Invariant manifolds and stability for rough differential equations: Rough differential equations

 Note that by our regularity assumption on $V_0$ and $V$, $\phi_{\mathbf{X}}^{t}(.)$ is differentiable with respect to initial values.
 To show this claim, let $\delta: \mathbb{R}^m\rightarrow \mathbb{R}$, be a $C^{\infty}-$ function such that $\text{support}(\delta)\subset B(0,2)$ and $\delta|_{B(0,1)}=1$.
 For $R>0$, set $\overline{V}_0(z):=\delta (\frac{z}{R})V_{0}(z)$.
 Consider the following equation

-Then by construction $\overline{V}_0\in C^{1}_b$, therefore by our assumption on $V$, from by \cite[Theorem 11.6]{FV10}, the solutions of the above equation are differentiable.
-Since the solutions of \eqref{CXC} are locally in time equal to the original equation, i.e., \eqref{SDE}, we can conclude the differentiability of the solution.
-In addition, the derivative solves equation
+By construction, \( \overline{V}_0 \in C^{1}_b \).
+Therefore, under the assumptions on \( V \), and by \cite[Theorem 11.6]{FV10}, the solutions of \eqref{CXC} are differentiable with respect to the initial condition.
+Note that the solutions to \eqref{CXC} coincide locally in time with those of \eqref{SDE} in a neighborhood of \( z \).
+Since \( z \) and \( R \) are arbitrary, we can conclude that the solutions to \eqref{SDE} are also differentiable with respect to the initial condition.
+Moreover, the derivative satisfies the following equation:

-We use \eqref{Linearized}, to obtain the priori bound \eqref{PPOL}.
+We use \eqref{Linearized} to obtain the priori bound \eqref{PPOL}.
 Note that